jassusharma660/basic-c--account-manager/README.md

 # A c\# based login and registration system.
-This is a repository contains login/registration system made in c#.
+This repository contains login/registration system made in c#.
 Feel free to use it in your project.

 This project was primarily made in Visual Studios 2015.